mmphego/mmphego.github.io/_posts/2026-09-16-how-a-single-query-inside-an-ai-agent-took-down-a-client-facing-app.md

 - **Merging in application code instead of SQL moves work, not away.** Three round trips and an in-memory join by ID is easier for the database to reason about, but it's more code, more places for an off-by-one ID mismatch to hide, and it makes the database do less thinking at the cost of the application doing more.
 - **Running queries concurrently instead of sequentially trades total latency for connection pressure.** The fix kept latency close to the original by running two lookups at once, which means every request now briefly holds more than one connection out of a pool that isn't infinite.
 - **Splitting one query into three shifts complexity toward the caller, not away from the system.** The database plan got simpler.
 The number of things that have to go right at the call site (three queries, a concurrent gather, a correct merge) went up.
+- **Agent tooling makes ownership cross-layer.** The model decides whether to call the tool, the application decides how to execute it, and the database absorbs the cost.
+A guardrail that watches only one layer will miss the interaction between them.

 ---

 ## Conclusion

 The query that took the app down wasn't wrong.
 It returned the right data, in the right shape, every time anyone tested it.
-What it lacked was any evidence that it would behave the same way at the scale and frequency an AI agent actually calls its tools, which is not scheduled, not predictable, and not something a small QA dataset was ever going to simulate.
+What it lacked was evidence that it would behave the same way when placed behind an agent tool: a boundary where the caller could invoke it zero times, once, or repeatedly based on a conversation and a chain of model decisions.

 I still think about the fact that a different team found this before I did, from their own dashboard, not from anything I'd built to tell them.
 Building a guardrail that checks plans is a reasonable response to that.
 It is not the same as giving the teams downstream of your queries the visibility they'd need to not have to find out the hard way again.

-Going forward, the bar for me is simple: no query ships without its plan checked, no access pattern an agent can call unpredictably ships without a load test that proves it survives concurrency, not just correctness.
-Those two habits would have caught this before it ever reached production.
-The guardrail catches what I miss next time.
-It's the visibility gap for downstream teams that's still open.
+Going forward, the bar for me is simple: no query ships without its plan checked, and no access pattern an agent can call unpredictably ships without a load test that exercises its real invocation shape, not just one successful request.
+Agent tools need explicit limits, query identity that survives the whole call chain, and dashboards that let downstream teams see which tool is creating the load.
+The SQL guardrail catches one class of mistake.
+The operational model has to account for the caller above it.

 ---